The Environmental Health Department is a consultee to planning applications that may be affected by land contamination

 Where it is identified that remediation is required, the developer is required to submit a validation or verification report relating to the site.
-The Derbyshire Contaminated Land Group has produced a guide to writing a validation report [PDF 949kb], which can be downloaded at the end of this page.
-The Environment Agency has produced draft guidance on the verification of remediation of land contamination, which can be downloaded in the Related Documents section of this page.
+The Environment Agency has produced guidance on the verification of remediation of land contamination.

 At all times it is the responsibility of the developer to ensure that a site is suitable for its proposed new use, irrespective of whether a planning condition has been applied.
 The remediation of land affected by contamination should secure the removal of unacceptable risk and make the site suitable for its new use.
 After completing any remediation associated with the development, the land should not be capable of being determined as contaminated land under Part IIA of the Environmental Protection Act 1990.

 All reports submitted in connection with a planning application must refer to the latest guidance from the Environment Agency and the most up to date soil guideline values.
 Reports will be rejected that refer to now withdrawn guideline values.
 Reports may use alternate assessment criteria provided they have used robust scientific data and have been derived using a UK relevant risk assessment model e.g. CLEA .

 Due to the current and ongoing changes to the contaminated land regime, reports submitted in connection with a planning application must be as up to date as possible and reports that are more than 12 months old will be requested to be updated to take account of current guidance.
 If a report such as a site investigation is submitted with a planning application and development does not commence for some years, it is likely that a developer will be asked to review the report in light of current guidance prior to commencing work on site.

 Where can I find a consultant to undertake this work?